semool/backblaze-personal-wine/README.md

     -e COMPUTERNAME=pcname \ # <- Wine Computername
     -e VNCPASSWORD=password \
     -e NOVNCSSL=1 \ # <- Look in the VNC Server Security Section
-    -e DISPLAYSIZE=910x740 \ # <- The virtual Display Size
+    -e MOUNTEXPERT=1 \ # Every single dir/mount under Data will be a seperate Backup drive (look at 'Data Dir Tips') -e DISPLAYSIZE=910x740 \ # <- The virtual Display Size -e CLIENTUPDATE=0 \ # <- Set this to 1 (2 for Beta Version) for Client Update/Reinstall
-    -e CLIENTUPDATE=0 \ # <- Set this to 1 (2 for Beta Version) for Client Update/Reinstall
+    -v backblaze_data:/wine \ #<- This can be a Docker Volume -v /mnt/backupfolder1:/data/d__backupfolder1 \ #<- A Folder that should be Backuped, first Part is the Drive Letter to mount
-    -v backblaze_data:/wine \ #<- This can be a Docker Volume -v /mnt/backblaze-temp:/data \ #<- This must be a Folder that is big enough to save the bigest file from your Backup (look at 'Data Dir Tips')
+    -v /mnt/backupfolder2:/data/e__backupfolder2 \ #<- A Folder that should be Backuped, first Part is the Drive Letter to mount
-    -v /mnt/backupfolder1:/data/backupfolder1 \ #<- A Folder that should be Backuped -v /mnt/backupfolder2:/data/backupfolder2 \ #<- A Folder that should be Backuped --name=backblaze \
+    --name=backblaze \
     --restart=always \
     backblaze-personal-wine:x86.alpine # <- or x64.debian